eramons/techblog/content/post/cozy.md

 Currently the list of apps is: home, settings, drive, photos, onboarding.

-A wildcard SSL certificate covering *.cozy.mydomain.net and cozy.mydomain.net or a certificate for cozy.mydomain.net with apps domains added as Subject Alternative Name.
+So a wildcard SSL certificate covering *.cozy.mydomain.net and cozy.mydomain.net is needed, or alternatively a certificate for cozy.mydomain.net with apps domains added as Subject Alternative Name.

-* I used Cloudflare for the DNS configuration.
+I used cloudflare for my DNS configuration.

-* In order to have proper DNS resolution inside of the home network, I set up an own DNS server.
+It remains the issue of the internal hostname resolution.
+Most provider's internet boxes are not able to properly route requests to the own external IP address from inside the internal network.
+In order to have proper DNS resolution inside of the home network, I set up my small own DNS server.

+_TODO Coming soon: DNS Configuration for bare-metal K8s_

 ## 3. Docker